jdesbonnet/AlEx/README.md

 thickness (T) must be 4mm.
 If you get this wrong the screw will either protrude or will not be able to sink deep enough to engage with the T-nut thread.

+> [!TIP]
-Tip: print one part first and check that the extrusion slots in snuggly and that the screws properly engage with the T-nut and are flush with the surface when tightened.
+> Print one part first and check that the extrusion slots in snuggly and that the
+> screws properly engage with the T-nut and are flush with the surface when
+> tightened.

+> [!TIP]
-Tip: you will need to use support structure (eneabled in the slicer software) and thoroughly clean out that material before slotting in the extrusions.
+> You will need to use support structure (eneabled in the slicer software) and
+> thoroughly clean out that material before slotting in the extrusions.